 12 Best Day Trips from Florence, Italy + Helpful Tips

-I may have traveled around the world, but to this day, some of my most treasured travel memories have been on day trips from Florence, Italy.
+I may have traveled around the world, but to this day, some of my favorite travel memories have been on day trips from Florence, Italy.

 Maddy enjoying a glass of wine while visiting a farm in Tuscany.
 Going on a wine tour is one of the best day trips from Florence, Italy.

-Whenever I visit Florence, I always stay for at least a week so I can schedule a few day trips.
-I have personally done each of these day trips at least once, so know that you can trust these recommendations!
+Whenever I visit Florence, I stay for at least a week so I have time to schedule a few day trips.

 Beautiful city of Lucca with a view of lush hills beyond - one of the best day trips from Florence

-1. Tuscany in One Day: Siena, Chianti, San Gimignano & Pisa
+1. Tuscany in a Day: Siena, Chianti, San Gimignano, Pisa

 If this is your first time in Tuscany, then this classic Tuscany in One Day Tour is a non-negotiable must-do!